How do we know when we are in a recession?

 We all know that income growth is non-existent and according to the ISM surveys, both the Manufacturing and the Service sector are in recession.
 Finally, according to a number of retailers, sales are definitely down.
 So, the long and short of all of this is that we are definitely in recession.
 And the downturn has just begun.
 The question is: how long and how deep?

-My view: hallmarks of recession are all around about the time they happen if one looks close enough — certainly in 2008.
+Hallmarks of recession are all around about the time recessions happen if one looks close enough — certainly in 2008.
 I don’t think we are in a recession by any stretch, right now — not even close.
 The real question is whether we get some sort of malign feedback loop, as Marshall put it, and end up with GDP sliding toward recession.
 If so, I think the Fed will downshift.
 And so, even there, recession is not a lock.
 1200 points is a big day, don’t get me wrong.
 But let’s not confuse the market with the economy.